 Looking like a cross between a small palm and a big fern, cycads play an important role as easy-care plants that provide elegant form and tropical texture.

-The most commonly used varieties are coontie palm (zamia pumila) and cardboard palm (zamia furfuracea) - pictured at right - partly because they're two of the smaller cycad varieties.
+The most commonly used varieties are coontie palm (zamia pumila) and cardboard palm (zamia furfuracea) - pictured below - partly because they're two of the smaller cycad varieties.

-The gorgeous, deep-green king sago palms (Cycas revoluta) were extremely popular in South Florida, until about a decade ago when a viral form of Asian scale arrived in the United States and all but wiped them out.
+The gorgeous, deep-green king sago palms (Cycas revoluta) - pictured below - were extremely popular in South Florida, until about a decade ago when a viral form of Asian scale arrived in the United States and all but wiped them out.

 This cycad scale only affects the king and queen sago, not other cycads.